mechaHarry/eq_harry/README.md

 # eq_harry

-For Windows users, install Equalizer APO and add an 'include' filter that selects any textfile in this repo.
+For Windows users, install Equalizer APO and add an 'include' filter that selects any config in this repo.

 For all other platforms, if there exists a parametric eq either system wide or application wide, these values can be placed in as Freq, Deci, and Q Values manually.

-These settings per headphone were made using sweeps through the sound spectrum, honing in on tinnitus inducing frequencies or harsh frequencies made by the particular headphones.
+These eq per headphone are made by first slowly sweeping through the sound spectrum, honing in on tinnitus inducing frequencies or harsh frequencies made by the particular headphones.

+The particular tooling I use to generate sine waves is found at https://www.szynalski.com/tone-generator/

-The settings are then test run through a wide variety of musics with different masterings to help fine-tune the Deci and Q Values of any specific frequencies, as well as optionally placed high or low pass filters to adjust for bass fullness or treble air, to taste.
+The eq are then tested through a wide variety of music with different mastering (treble heavy, bass heavy, acoustic, vocal, spacious, intimate, etc.) to help fine-tune the Deci and Q Values of any specific frequencies, as well as optionally place any high or low pass filters to adjust bass or treble, to taste.

-The objective is to remove offensive areas of the headphone's frequency response.
-In this way, the EQ are considered as signal attenuators, rather than attempts to boost certain parts of the signature.
+The objective is to remove any offensive areas found within the headphone's frequency response.

+The only way any part of the signature can be 'boosted' is by result of being at db-0 when other frequencies are in negative zone.

+Unless any particular config does not have a frequency contacting db-0, a positive preamp should not used, unless the user enjoys clipping or distorted sound.

+A negative preamp is perfectly fine if the user's amplifier proves to be too loud to listen comfortably to after applying any eq.

+It is better to lose bit depth or volume level than to gain hearing damage or tinnitus in the long run.

 Disclaimer: The settings are adjusted to fit how my ears, ear canals, and HRTF perceive and are affected by the headphones; this can be different from person to person, especially tinnitus inducing frequencies or sensitive frequencies.